Samsung and Apple are making lawyers rich again. The latest trial tests if Samsung used Apple patents in phones and tablets.

 What Samsung didn’t copy is Apple’s — perhaps Steve Jobs’ — greatest idea: knowing what to leave out.

-Ultimately Apple’s market was so much bigger its sales crushed Blackberry.
+Ultimately Apple’s market was so much bigger as its sales crushed Blackberry.

 Likewise Apple’s first iPad beat Microsoft’s earlier tablets by doing away with the hardware keyboard.
 Leaving out the keyboard cut weight, cost and complexity.